 For example in my PhD study, the main concern of online learners is finding the time to study and temporal integration is the core category which explains how the concern is resolved or processed.
 Different types of learners employ different strategies: Jugglers and Strugglers employ successful temporal integration strategies which enable them to study (with more or less pain), whilst Fade-aways and Leavers are unsuccessful and fail to complete the programme.
 Understanding how temporal integration does or does not happen has implications for learning design and learner persistence.

 For the nurses of Nathanial’s study, their main concern was moral distress and the core category which processed their concern was moral reckoning.
 For McCallin’s interdisciplinary teams the main concern was client service delivery and the core category – pluralistic dialoguing.
-We recommend that you read these studies to get an idea of what a Grounded Theory is – and is not.
-You will find many examples of Grounded Theory in this Reader
+We recommend that you read these studies to get an idea of what a grounded theory is – and is not.
+You will find many good examples of grounded theory in this Reader.

 The methodological stages are: